edinburghhacklab/hacklab-policies/health_and_safety/electrical_safety.rst

 the Hacklab.
 The schedule will be agreed by the directors based on risk assessment and industry guidance.

-PAT testing may be carried out by trained members in line with the [PAT Testing Code of Practice.](pattestcop.md) Records must be kept of these tests.
+PAT testing may be carried out by trained members in line with the :doc:`PAT Testing Code of Practice <pat_test_cop.rst>` Records must be kept of these tests.
 Failed equipment should be labelled and taken out of service for repair or replacement.